fabio-sassi/zm/README.md

 	task1: yield to ptask
 	    task2: init
 	    task2: end
-	#main: no more to do...not completly true
+	#main: no more to do... sure?
-	#main: resume task1 instance
 	task1: term
-	#main: now there no more to do!
+	#main: now there no more to do